 - Avoid a lot of soap….and go ahead and eliminate fragrances and dyes.
 Soap also strips our moisture.
-The more we use, the more dry our skin tends to be.
-If you are having issues with dry skin, you may consider using soap only in the folds or areas that need it (feet, underarms, etc) in lieu of soaping up all over.
+The more we use it, the drier our skin tends to be.
+If you are having issues with dry skin, you may consider using soap only in the folds or areas that need it (feet, underarms, etc.) instead of soaping up all over.

-- Avoiding fragrances and dyes can eliminate the potential for allergic or irritant skin conditions which is the last thing you would want on top of your dry skin.
+- Avoiding fragrances and dyes can eliminate the potential for allergic or irritant skin conditions, which is the last thing you want on top of your dry skin.

 - Try not to scratch.
 Overly dry skin can become itchy, which leads to scratching, which may lead to more itching and possibly even a rash or infection.
 It’s a vicious cycle called the “itch-scratch” cycle, so try to avoid it.

-The most common condition we see that is often referred to as “dry skin,” is eczema.
-There are many types of eczema but let’s talk about 2 common ones that present as dry skin.
+The most common condition we see, often called “dry skin,” is eczema.
+There are many types of eczema, but let’s talk about two (2) common ones that present as dry skin.

 - Atopic dermatitis: looks like red, dry patches of skin, most often starting in childhood.
 Most commonly in the bends of the elbow or behind the knees, but can be seen anywhere on the body.
-This condition is quite itchy and when scratched leads to a rash.
-When flaring, a person may require prescription medication, but often times it can be prevented with moisturizing and gentle skin care.
+When scratched, this condition is quite itchy and leads to a rash.
+When flaring, a person may require prescription medication, but often it can be prevented with moisturizing and gentle skin care.

-- Asteatotic eczema: is strictly due to dry skin, often called “winter itch”.
-Can usually be prevented with moisturizing and gentle skin care.
-However, once skin becomes very dry and itchy, it may require prescription treatment as well.
+- Asteatotic eczema: is strictly due to dry skin, often called “winter itch.”
+It can usually be prevented with moisturizing and gentle skin care.
+However, once the skin becomes very dry and itchy, it may also require prescription treatment.

 So this new year, don’t forget your skin when making your New Year’s resolutions.
-These tips can keep your skin healthy, glowing and prevent the frustration that often comes along with that dry, winter skin.
-Of course we invite your call with questions or to make an appointment at Franklin Dermatology Group.
+These tips can keep your skin healthy and glowing and prevent the frustration that often comes with dry, winter skin.
+Of course, we invite you to call with questions or to make an appointment at Franklin Dermatology Group.